FrederikLL/JSP2/README.md

 ## Explain a setup for Express/Node/Test/Mongo-DB development with Typescript, and how it handles "secret values", debug and testing.

+we use .env file a bcrypt hashing in our prject for security. for debugging we can run with dev watch (nodemon)to see any changes while we develop. testing is done with mochai.

 (
 ## Explain, preferably using an example, how you have deployed your node/Express applications, and which of the Express Production best ## practices you have followed.